XiyueLuo/IoT4Ag_Mycodo_jetson/docs/Functions.md

 Page\: `Setup -> Function`

+For a full list of supported Inputs, see [Supported Functions](Supported-Functions.md).

 Function controllers perform tasks that often involve the use of Inputs and Outputs.

+!!! note
+    "Last" means the Function will only acquire the last (latest) measurement in the database.
+"Past" means the Function will acquire all measurements from the present until the "Max Age (seconds)" that's been set (e.g. if measurements are acquired every 10 seconds, and a Max Age is set to 60 seconds, there will on average be 6 measurements returned to the Function to operate with).

 ## Custom Functions

-There is a Custom Function import system in Mycodo that allows user-created Controllers to be used in the Mycodo system.
+There is a Custom Function import system in Mycodo that allows user-created Functions to be used in the Mycodo system.
 Custom Functions can be uploaded on the `[Gear Icon] -> Configure -> Custom Functions` page.
 After import, they will be available to use on the `Setup -> Function` page.

+If you develop a working Function module, please consider [creating a new GitHub issue](https://github.com/kizniche/Mycodo/issues/new?assignees=&labels=&template=feature-request.md&title=New%20Module) or pull request, and it may be included in the built-in set.

+Open any of the built-in modules located in the directory [Mycodo/mycodo/functions](https://github.com/kizniche/Mycodo/tree/master/mycodo/functions/) for examples of the proper formatting.

-There are also example Custom Function files in `Mycodo/mycodo/functions/examples`
+There are also example Custom Functions in the directory [Mycodo/mycodo/functions/examples](https://github.com/kizniche/Mycodo/tree/master/mycodo/functions/examples)

 Additionally, I have another github repository devoted to Custom Modules that are not included in the built-in set, at [kizniche/Mycodo-custom](https://github.com/kizniche/Mycodo-custom).

+For Functions that require new measurements/units, they can be added on the `[Gear Icon] -> Configure -> Measurements` page.

 ## PID Controller